 What to See in Fiesole

 Here are the main sights and attractions in Fiesole:

-- Etruscan Walls - The Etruscans settled in Fiesole about 2000 BC, building the city of Faesulae, the most important city of the region before Roman times.
-They left their typcial huge Etruscan walls, which can be seen several places, the best being below the archaeological park on Via delle Mure Etrusche.
-There are a remains of two Etruscan tombs outside the Etruscan walls.
+- Etruscan Walls: The Etruscans settled in Fiesole about 2000 BC, building the city of Faesulae, the most important city in the region before Roman times.
+They left their typical huge Etruscan walls, which can be seen several places, the best being below the archaeological park on Via delle Mure Etrusche.
+There are remains of two Etruscan tombs outside the Etruscan walls.

-- Sant' Allesandro Church, below San Francesco, was built in the 4th century over a pagan temple incorporating Roman materials into the building.
+- Sant' Allesandro Church: Below San Francesco, the church was built in the 4th century over a pagan temple incorporating Roman materials into the building.

 Fiesole is a great place for walking although much of it is hilly.
 Starting behind Palazzo Pretorio is a marked Panoramic Walk along Via Belvedere, that leads to panoramic views of the hills and town.
 The tourist office map recommends three walks of varying difficulty.
 We took a 1.3 km route taking in Etruscan walls, the terrace with views of Florence, and Convento di San Francesco.
 There's a walk downhill to San Domenico monastery with views along the way and a longer walk (2.5 km) that takes in the stonemasons' quarries and the location of Leonardo da Vinci's flight.